Just what is Third Earth anyway?

 before and it worked, possibly because the target was naturally susceptible to female charms (what's not Cheetara's case)

-Strong as Amok is; why don't the other lunatacs just, y'know, blast him when trying to overthrow Luna instead of stupidly trying the physical approach?
+As strong as Amok is, why don't the other Lunatacs just, y'know, blast him when trying to overthrow Luna instead of stupidly trying the physical approach?

 Lynx-O, Pumyra and Bengali's rescue from Thundera & arrival on Third Earth: when exactly was this happening?

 In the first episode Lion-O and the others had to go into stasis capsules for the trip from Thundera to Third Earth because of the length of the journey.
 But when Lynx-O, Pumyra and Bengali get picked up randomly by some Ro-Bears, nothing is mentioned about having to go into stasis.
 Is this just an oversight?
 Or were they moving at relativistic speeds compared to the others?
 Yeah, I know I'm overthinking this, but it just bugs me...it would have made more sense if they had reached a Thunderian ship before Thundera exploded and it just got separated from the rest of the convoy right after launch.

 Probably the stupid question of the hour, but what exactly was Mumm-Ra's beef with the Thundercats?
 Was there ever an explicit reason spelled out, or was he just in it For the Evulz?